ClickHouse/ClickHouse/docs/en/query_language/select.md

 └────┴────┘
 ```

-You can use multiple `COLUMNS` expressions in a query and apply functions.
+You can use multiple `COLUMNS` expressions in a query and apply functions to them.

 For example: